| |

 Date / Time: Second World War

 Further Comments: A set of church bells were hidden in the forest during the Reformation and forgotten about.
-They are said to ring at night, and were heard during World War Two, a time when bell ringing was illegal.
+They are said to ring at night, and were heard during the Second World War, a time when bell ringing was illegal.

 Location: Bungay (Suffolk) - Greyfriars Priory